englekk/handbook-docs/Features/Features.md

 	<tr>
 		<td>
 			<b>Glass</b>
-			<p>Apply real-time blur and color grading to the background of any UI element.</p>
+			<p>Apply real-time blur and color grading to the background of any UI element to give it the appearance of 				glass.</p>
 		</td>
 		<td class="feature__planned">Planned</td>
 	</tr>